-Top 10 Best Killer Clown Halloweens Costumes 2017
+10 Best Killer Clown Halloween Costumes (2018)

 If you are looking for a low-effort killer clown costume, this Skull and Bones Morphsuit is a great pick.

 This one piece body suit can be put on or taken off in seconds, and doesn’t require makeup or wigs.
-It even gives an illusion of you having a creepy giant mouth.
+It gives off the illusion of a creepy giant clown mouth.

 Price: $34.95 and up